csc-training/GenieWebApp.jl/docs/src/openshift/command-line-interface.md

-# Via Command Line Interface
+# Deploying the Container via Command Line Interface
 We can deploy our application via the OpenShift Command Line Interface (CLI).

 ## Installing the Client